 Just as charge time scheduling can affect cost, it can also affect peak vehicle requirements and overall fleet size, since there need to be enough vehicles to allow for quick rotations as one bus gets charged and another moves into active use.

 Analyzing multiple scheduling scenarios makes it easier to experiment in order to find the one that best meets needs like reducing PVR.

 For example, we used two different charging strategies to see how the length of the charge time would affect the peak vehicle requirement for a hybrid fleet with six diesel buses.
 We found that when two full, long charges were scheduled per day, the peak vehicle requirement came to nine buses.
 But it dropped to eight buses with partial recharges that averaged out to four short bursts of energy a day.

-Charge times, cost and fleet size are important factors to calculate when planning how best to integrate electric vehicles into a bus fleet.
-Once these variables are expressed as preferences and constraints, sophisticated scheduling platforms can maximize electric miles by creating efficient schedules that eke the most value out of each bus.
+Charge times, cost and fleet size are important factors to take into account when planning how best to integrate electric vehicles into a bus fleet.
+Once these factors are expressed as preferences and constraints, sophisticated scheduling platforms can optimize electric miles by creating efficient schedules that eke the most value out of each bus.